Mobile Deposit FAQs

 Why is my deposit showing accepted, but the funds aren’t in my account?

 The accepted status means the image of the check was accepted but it still needs to be processed.
+Please allow one business day for checks to be processed.

 What do I do if the deposit will not process?